LimePoint/opschain/docs/examples/running_a_complex_change.md

 ## Prerequisites

-This example requires at least 4GB of ram and 50GB of disk space available on the Docker platform used to run OpsChain and the example.
+This example requires at least 4GB of ram and 50GB of disk space available on the node used to run OpsChain and the example.

-If using Docker for Windows or Docker for Mac see our [installation guide](getting_started/installation.md#hardwarevm-requirements) for more details.
+If using Docker for Windows or Docker for Mac see our [installation guide](../getting_started/installation.md#hardwarevm-requirements) for more details.

-## Create a project
+### Create a project

 Create a new project: